Written by Caroline Life, Marketing Writer and TMA VP of Communications

-On July 8, 2020, at 6 pm Mountain Time, The Marketing Alliance (TMA) of Colorado is hosting a trivia and happy hour networking virtual event.
-Hosted in conjunction with Ad Club Colorado, AMA Colorado, Digital Analytics Association, PRSA Colorado, and TMA, the event is a way to meet new people in our Colorado professional community.
-We did a little digging into the trivia aspect of the evening, and learned that not only is trivia fun, it's actually good for you!
-Register to join us!
+On July 8, 2020, The Marketing Alliance (TMA) of Colorado hosted a trivia and happy hour networking virtual event.
+Held in conjunction with Ad Club Colorado, AMA Colorado, Digital Analytics Association, PRSA Colorado, and TMA, the event is a way to meet new people in our Colorado professional community.
+We did a little digging into the trivia aspect of the evening, and learned that not only is trivia fun, it is good for you!

 Trivia Unlocks Your Mind's Potential

 Trivia seems to have the power to unlock the potential of the human mind.
 Companies have been using trivia games for years to improve mental performance and enhance creativity.
 Playing trivia games supports cognitive and brain development.
 It could also expand decision-making capabilities.

 If playing trivia games can help us to think more creatively, and this breakthrough thinking yields competitive advantages, then trivia games can make us mentally stronger.
 The learning that happens when we experience a trivia quiz on a variety of topics can be considered a kind of mental cross-training.
 As our brains have to consider different topics at the same time, our minds have to make a greater effort to learn to manage the various subjects and their details, all at once.
 As our brains use logic and memory to summon the details of different topics at the same time, we remember details better than if we had to recall them separately.
 Aren’t our brains cool?
 Our brains on cross-training (aka trivia) are even cooler!